topherCantrell/computerarcheology/content/Virus/Stoned/README.md

 two 1K-chunks from the memory pool by subtracting 2 from this location.
 The virus then calculates the segment address of the reserved area and copies its entire length from 0000:7C00 to the permanent location.

 Why 2K?
-The virus is only ½K in length -- it just fits in the 512-byte bootsector of a floppy, and it needs only ½K to live in.
+The virus is only 1/2K in length -- it just fits in the 512-byte bootsector of a floppy, and it needs only 1/2K to live in.
 However, the virus must check
 (by loading) the bootsectors of disks into memory.
 Since the virus checks the fixed disk (as we will see), the read buffer must be 1K long; the virus is expecting fixed disks to use 1K sectors.
 Memory is reserved in 1K chunks, and the virus sets aside 2K to fill its 1.5K needs.